emrgnt-cmplxty/fermi/docs/0.old/contracts/overview.md

 sidebar_label: Overview
 ---

 > Smart Contracts are the back-end of your application that runs code and stores data on the blockchain.
-All smart contracts on Axion must be compiled to [WebAssembly](https://webassembly.org/) or simply WASM.
+All smart contracts on Fermi must be compiled to [WebAssembly](https://webassembly.org/) or simply WASM.
 Currently, we support two languages [AssemblyScript](https://www.assemblyscript.org/) and [Rust](https://www.rust-lang.org/) with custom software development kits (SDKs) to assist in their creation.

-Although developers use one of two technologies to write and compile Smart Contracts on the Axion platform:
+Although developers use one of two technologies to write and compile Smart Contracts on the Fermi platform:

 1. **Rust** *(a powerful language with a great developer experience)*
 2. **AssemblyScript** *(not recommended for financial applications)*

-Whichever language you use to build your Smart Contracts, know that, once compiled to Wasm, they are eventually deployed and executed on the Axion platform exactly the same way.
+Whichever language you use to build your Smart Contracts, know that, once compiled to Wasm, they are eventually deployed and executed on the Fermi platform exactly the same way.

-If you're familiar with **Rust** then check out <code>[near-sdk-rs](/docs/develop/contracts/rust/intro)</code> for authoring Smart Contracts in Rust that can be deployed to the Axion platform.
+If you're familiar with **Rust** then check out <code>[near-sdk-rs](/docs/develop/contracts/rust/intro)</code> for authoring Smart Contracts in Rust that can be deployed to the Fermi platform.
 The `near-sdk-rs` repository has several great examples to help you get started quickly.

-If you prefer JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the Axion platform.
+If you prefer JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the Fermi platform.

 You can explore a lot of Smart Contract examples and deploy them in seconds, literally, from our [examples](http://near.dev).